This content was updated for accuracy and relevance on February, 11th 2021.

 Road Trip Necessities

 Whether you're going on a , or a with friends, having travel gear from BÈIS, can help you be practical and stylish at the same time.
-Having luggage, bags, and packing travel accessories that don't make you sacrifice form or function makes packing a breeze and lets you focus on what really matters—where you’re going and who you’re with.
+Having luggage, bags, and packing travel accessories that don't make you sacrifice form or function makes packing a breeze.
+Focus on what really matters to have a successful road trip—where you’re going and who you’re with.

 Skift.
 41 Percent of Americans Say First Trip Will Be by Car Within 100 Miles: Skift Research Travel Tracker. https://skift.com/2020/05/01/41-percent-of-americans-say-first-trip-will-be-by-car-within-100-miles-skift-research-travel-tracker/